SOFIE-project/ARD-Implementation/README.md

 ![State machine](./images/StateMachine.png)
 Each circle represents the State of a single vulnerability.
 For each transition, in **bold** is shown the high level event, in *italic* the corresponding smart contract function.
 The Authority deploys the smart contract.
-A Researcher uploads an entry consisting of  {vendorAddress, hashlock, metadata}, and the contract creates a new vulnerability record .
+An Expert uploads a bundle consisting of {vendorAddres, productId, hashlock, vulnerabilityHash}, and the contract creates a new vulnerability record.
 A vulnerability is approved (or not) by the Authority, which sets the timelock.
 The Vendor may acknowledge and provide a patch for the vulnerability within the timelock.
 The condition to disclose a vulnerability V is the following:

-- (V.State == Valid OR Acknowledged) AND V.Timelock.Expired
+- (V.State == Valid AND V.AckTimelock.Expired)
 - OR
+- (V.State == Acknowledged AND V.Timelock.Expired)
+- OR
-- V.State == Patched
+- (V.State == Patched)

 The disclosure consists of two phases: publishing the secret (Disclosable), and fully disclose the vulnerability data (Disclosed).
-The current smart contract also stores a reward for the researcher that can be collected by them at any moment after the secret  has been published (V.State == Disclosed).
+The current smart contract also stores a reward for the Expert that can be collected by them at any moment after the secret  has been published (V.State == Disclosed).
 The reward amount is set by the Vendor at acknowledgeVulnerability.

 ## Structure of the folders